-After considering it, my guess is that an Asian leopard cat might cost between US$500 and US$1,000, which is a similar price to that of a purebred domestic cat.
+After considering it, my guess is that an Asian leopard cat might cost up to around US$2,000, which is a similar price to that of a very nice purebred domestic cat.
 A bobcat costs around $900 (a better pet) and a tiger cub around $7,500.
-I think, therefore, that my pricing is about correct.
+I think, therefore, that my pricing is about correct even if it seems low but read on, please.
 There is very little information on the internet on the value of a leopard cat.
 This is probably the case because very few people buy them.
 The Asian leopard cat should be called the Asiatic leopard cat or “leopard cat”.
+Note: some sellers are asking US$4,000 for an Asian leopard cat.
+Perhaps this price is for breeders of Bengal cats.
+Breeders will pay more and they’ll create F1 Bengal cats.

 People asking how much it costs to buy an Asian leopard cat are obviously considering buying one and they shouldn’t because this is not a cat which is suited to domestication or living with a person as a pet.